Science News for Students: Enjoy more than our new look

 Among them is Bethany Brookshire, a blogger and staff writer.
 In coming months, look for her videos.
 They will show how to transform science demonstrations into true experiments.

 Yes, we have a new look.
 It’s more elegant and hip.
 It also works better on mobile devices, including your cell phone.
 But there are even more changes behind the scenes.
 Many have been developed just for educators.
 Teachers can now search stories by readability scores.
-And in the weeks ahead, they will be able to start searching them by Next Generation Science Standards and Common Core codes (read about these and more on the "using this site in the classroom" page, which you can access from the For Educators page in our menu).
+And in the weeks ahead, they will be able to start searching them by Next Generation Science Standards codes (read about these and more on the "using this site in the classroom" page, which you can access from the For Educators page in our menu).

 Throughout, SNS remains free of charge and free of advertising.
 Society for Science & the Public, our parent organization, is committed to eliminating any impediments to young people learning about why science and engineering not only is pivotal to understanding our universe, but also downright cool!